Symplectic rational homology ball fillings of Seifert fibered spaces: Spherical -manifolds

-Similarly, by expanding along the row just above the last one, and using induction, we have and expanding the first determinant again along the row just above the last one, and using induction, we have $\det I_{k+1} = 4(-B_k - a_{k+1} B_{k+1}) = 4 B_{k+2}$, proving our claim.
+We claim that $\det I_k = 4 B_{k+1}.$ To prove our claim we use induction on $k$.
+For $k=0$, we have where the last equality follows from Definition~(\ref{eq: B}).
+For $k=1$, by expanding along the third row, and using the result for $k=0$, we have where the last equality follows from Definition~(\ref{eq: B}).
+Similarly, by expanding along the row just above the last one, and using induction, we have and expanding the first determinant again along the row just above the last one, and using induction, we have $\det I_{k+1} = 4(-B_k - a_{k+1} B_{k+1}) = 4 B_{k+2}$, by Definition~(\ref{eq: B}), proving our claim.

 Let ${\bf r}_{can}$ denote the rotation vector for the canonical contact structure $\xi_{can}$, obtained by Legendrian realizing each $K_i$ with maximal possible rotation number, i.e., Note that

 by \cite{Gompf98} and we compute this quantity in three steps: